Akhilesh899/Bank-Loan-Report/README.md

 # Bank-Loan-Report using Tableau
-Analyzed Bank Loan data and created interactive dashboard using Tableau Public, SQL and EXCEL.
+--Analyzed Bank Loan data and created interactive dashboard using Tableau Public, SQL and EXCEL.
 <br>
 # SUMMARY
 <br>